-Just 20km west of Otaru, the engaging town of Yoichi (余市) is a gateway to the Eastern Shakotan Peninsula and on the route for Niseko.
+Just 20km west of Otaru, the engaging town of Yoichi (余市) is a gateway to the Eastern Shakotan Peninsula and on the route for Kutchan in Niseko area.
 The main joy here is tasting malt whisky, plus fruit picking and visit the old fishing houses.
 It is worth stopping to stroll if you are passing.

 01 HISTORIC DISTILLERY

 ニッカウヰスキー余市蒸留所 / 7-6 Kurokawa-cho / 9am-5pm / Closed 25 Dec-7 Jan / FREE / www.nikka.com/eng/distilleries/yoichi

 The Scottish-style Nioka Whisky Yoichi Distillery was founded by Taketsuru Masataka (Massan) in 1934.
 It is home to Japanese malt whisky.
 Massan was studied for whisky making in Scottland and married with Jessie Roberta Crown (Rita).
 Yoichi has the necessary conditions for distillery construction such as cool climate, peat, clean air and water.
 You can taste brands of whisky at the Nikka Kaikan (ニッカ会館).

 Note that the distillery is regularly closed from 25 December to 7 January each year.